-Paul Coojmans is a Distinguished Member, and a Fellow of the United Sigma Intelligence Association.
+Paul Coojmans is the Contributing Fellow of the United Sigma Intelligence Association.

 Paul Cooijmans has created and administered a number of high-range intelligence tests (1995-present) and founded the Giga Society (1996) and Glia Society (1997).
 He serves as the Administrator of both societies and runs the enterprise “I.Q.
 Tests for the High Range”, which he started in 2005.
 His main goal in these undertakings is to investigate whether and to what extent intelligence can be measured in the high range.